Learn More: Inbound Passenger Statement

 All travelers with eligibility to enter Israel, including Israeli citizens and residents must complete this form.
 Fully vaccinated travelers are allowed to enter Israel for tourism reasons provided they have not spent time in a red list country in the 14 days prior to arrival in Israel.
 Unvaccinated travelers cannot visit Israel for tourism at this time.

 OBTAIN THE ISRAEL INBOUND PASSENGER STATEMENT

 When you decide to apply, you will have to provide information about yourself, your medical condition in the last two weeks, details about your trip, and that will be all!
-Depending on your information, you might be subject to further revision by health authorities.
-Even though you won’t have to take the COVID-19 PCR Test for this document, you will have to present a negative result from that test issued within 72 hours before your departure.
+Depending on the information that you enter, you might be subject to further revision by health authorities.
+Even though you won’t have to take a COVID-19 PCR test to apply for this document, you will have to present a negative test result.
+Check the testing FAQ below to learn more.